LauraCuellarCa/Battleships_ADS/AlgorithmsAndDataStructures_Explained.md

 **USER SHIP PLACEMENT**

-In the provided Battleships game code, the `ship_queue` is a deque (double-ended queue) used to manage the order in which the user places ships on the board during the ship placement phase.
-Here's an explanation of how the `ship_queue` is utilized:
+In this Battleships game, the `ship_queue` is a deque (double-ended queue) used to manage the order in which the user places ships on the board during the ship placement phase.

 1. **Initialization:**
    - At the beginning of the game, the `ship_queue` is initialized with instances of the `Ship` class representing different types of ships with their respective lengths.